Jack112-create/CI-Portfolio-Project-2/README.md

 * Create a single page site that is easy to navigate through.
 * Create a site that is simple in appearance by adding basic colours and layouts.
-* Provide the game with some humour for a more meaningful user sexperience.
+* Provide the game with some humour for a more meaningful user experience.
 * Provide the user with feedback as they progress throughout the game.